Planning a trip to The Happiest Place on Earth? Chances are, you’ll need a place to park!

 Note: These options are subject to change at any time.

 If you’re up for a bit of a walk or a short Uber ride, there are some off property parking options in the Anaheim area.

 The nearby Gardenwalk outdoor shopping area has a large underground parking lot which offers all-day parking for $30.
-This is the same rate as the Disneyland parking structures, but you’ll have less traffic getting in and out.
+This is the cheaper than the Disneyland parking locations, but you’ll have a 10-15 minute walk to the front gate.

 There are very limited parking spaces available at Anaheim Hotel on Harbor Blvd, which is a short walk from the front entrance to Disneyland Resort.
 The parking is the same as Disneyland’s rates at $30; however, it’s very easy to get in and out of the Anaheim Hotel parking lot.
 Be advised these spaces are usually taken up before the park officially opens for the day, so get there early!

 You can take your chances with SpotHero, a website that helps people find parking spaces.
 Your mileage may vary with this!
 I personally have had negative experiences with SpotHero (not for the Disneyland area) and would not personally recommend them.